Control, Optimal Transport and Neural Differential Equations in Supervised Learning: Introduction

-we seek to numerically construct parameters $\big(W_i\big)_{i=1}^N$, $\big(A_i\big)_{i=1}^N$, and $\big(b_i\big)_{i=1}^N$ such that the solution to the neural transport equation \eqref{ContinuityInhomo} evolves from $\mu_0(x) = \delta_{x = x_0} a(0)$ to $\mu_T(x) = \delta_{x = x_T} a(T)$, where $a$ satisfies \eqref{Amplitude}.
-That is, the solution $x(t)$ of the neural ODE \eqref{NeuralDE}, initialized at $x(0) = x_0$, satisfies $x(T) = x_T$.
-Moreover, our goal is to ensure that the flows generated by the neural transport equation \eqref{ContinuityInhomo} converge, in a suitable limiting regime, to the true optimal solution of the unbalanced transport equation \eqref{OTEq}.
+\textbf{Control and Optimal Transport Problem (B):} \textit{Given $T > 0$, a parameter $\sigma$, and density functions $f$ and $g$, consider an unbalanced optimal transport problem whose associated transport dynamics are governed by \eqref{OTEq}.
+Our aim is to numerically construct parameters $\big(W_i\big)_{i=1}^N$, $\big(A_i\big)_{i=1}^N$, and $\big(b_i\big)_{i=1}^N$ such that the solution to the neural transport equation \eqref{ContinuityInhomo} evolves from $\widetilde{\mu}_0(x)$ to $\widetilde{\mu}_T(x)$, where $\widetilde{\mu}_0$ and $\widetilde{\mu}_T$ converge, in a suitable limiting sense, to measures with densities $f$ and $g$, respectively.
+Our goal is to ensure that, in this regime, the flows generated by the neural transport equation \eqref{ContinuityInhomo} converge to the true optimal solution of the unbalanced transport equation \eqref{OTEq}, by the following steps: \begin{itemize} \item[(B.1)] Starting from the total transport cost of the UOT process, derive its dual form and obtain expressions for vector fields $\Xi_t$ and $\rho_t$ in \eqref{OTEq}. \item[(B.2)] Design a Sinkhorn-inspired gradient-based algorithm for the dual problem that can numerically compute $\Xi_t$ and $\rho_t$ in \eqref{OTEq}. \item[(B.3)] Numerically construct parameters $\big(W_i\big)_{i=1}^N$, $\big(A_i\big)_{i=1}^N$, and $\big(b_i\big)_{i=1}^N$ such that the solutions of \eqref{ContinuityInhomo} converge, in an appropriate sense, to those of \eqref{OTEq}. \end{itemize} }